1. Purpose

 -

-must provide the Registrar with a written opportunity to show cause as to why the Registrar should not be involuntarily withdrawn
+must provide the Registrar with an opportunity to explain in writing, in a show cause notice, why the Registrar should not be involuntarily withdrawn.

 6. Amendment of this policy